restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 backup, this is where the term "incremental" backup comes from.
 This way, unmodified files are not stored again on subsequent backups.
 But what happens if just a small portion of a large file is modified?
-Using this strategy, the modified file will be saved again, although most data is unchanged.
+Using this strategy, the modified file will be saved again, although most of it did not change.

-A better idea is splitting a file into smaller fixed-size pieces (called "chunks" in the following) of e.g. 1MiB in size.
+A better idea is splitting files into smaller fixed-size pieces (called "chunks" in the following) of e.g. 1MiB in size.
 When the backup program saves a file to the backup location, it is sufficient to save all chunks and the list of chunks the file consists of.
 These chunks can be identified for example by the